Small seaplane crashes at Burlingame State Park

 CHARLESTOWN, R.I.
 (WPRI) — The Federal Aviation Administration is investigating after a small seaplane crashed in Watchaug Pond at Burlingame State Park.

-A 911 came into Department of Environmental Police at 5:08 p.m.
-Saturday from a Charlestown resident who witnessed the crash, according to a spokesperson for the state agency.
+A 9-1-1 call came into the Department of Environmental Police around 5 p.m.
+Saturday from a Charlestown resident who witnessed the crash, according to a spokesperson for the agency.

 Both people on board were not injured.

 The pilot has been identified as Bryant Hassett, 26, of Connecticut.
-Rhode Island DEM said the plane is registered to Mark Simmons, of Connecticut.
+The DEM said the plane is registered to Mark Simmons, of Connecticut.

 Simmons was not on board, but DEM said his 16-year-old son was the passenger.

 The FAA was on the scene Saturday.
-DEM expects the plane to be salvaged on Sunday.
-They do not believe there has been any major fuel leak, but will continue to monitor the wreck.
+The DEM expects the plane to be salvaged on Sunday.
+They do not believe there has been any major fuel leak but will continue to monitor the wreck.